Hello and welcome back to How to Legal.

-Here, the answer is a peaceful solution to begin to restore integrity to the justice system.
-Lawyers must expose and hold oath breaker lawyers accountable, lawyers who abuse their profession for whatever unjust gain in any court.
-If lawyers follow this rule, this will demonstrate to both sides of the aisle, that justice and accountability are possible, irrespective of politics and money.
+Indeed, lawyers must expose and hold oath-breaker lawyers accountable.
+If lawyers follow this rule, this will demonstrate to both sides of the aisle that justice and accountability are possible, regardless of politics and money.

 Are lawyers supposed to cover up judicial misconduct?

-Next, are lawyers supposed to cover up judicial misconduct according to the Model Rules of Professional Conduct or report judicial rule violations to the appropriate authorities?
+Next, are lawyers supposed to cover up judicial misconduct according to the Model Rules or report it to the appropriate authorities?